Marijuana Addiction Self Test

 - Do you smoke alone?

-- Can you imagine living without marijuana?
+- Do you find it hard to imagine living without marijuana?

 - Do you choose friends who also smoke?